PAMURU123/M3/README.md

-# EX-11-EMI-CALCULATOR

 ## AIM

-To write a program to prepare EMI calculator using function without return type and with arguments.
+To write a program to prepare EMI calculator using function without return type and without arguments.

 ## ALGORITHM